jim90247/NTHU_SCC2019/docs/cluster/network.rst

 After setting up the network, you might found that worker nodes cannot access internet (only master node can).
 What you need is to set up NAT service *on master node*.

-Here we use ``firewalld`` to serve as the NAT service and also protect our server from abnormal access.

 .. important::
 	Perform following operations on **master node** only.